Royal College of Music, London

 Princeton and RCM share the same educational goals, approached from different directions:both institutions are vitally concerned with helping develop the "informed" performer, one who has multiple skills to navigate successfully the rapidly changing present-day international musical culture.

 Currently celebrating its 125th anniversary, RCM trains gifted musicians from all over the world for international careers.
 Its professors are musicians worldwide reputations.
 Regular visiting performers include Bernard Haitink, Vladimir Ashkenazy, Sir Roger Norrington, Barry Douglas, Peter Donohoe, and Sir Thomas Allen.
 RCM is located in the cultural heartland of London alongside the city's world-famous museums, next to Hyde Park and the Royal Albert Hall.
-For more information about RCM, visit www.rcm.ac.uk
+For more information about RCM, visit www.rcm.ac.uk or read a profile of the program: London calling: Journeys of musical discovery

 To apply for the program, students must be music majors or get permission from their department to study music for fall of their junior year.
 For more information, students may contact Michael Pratt.